 Tour de Romandie – Preview

-No holding back at a tough edition of the six-day race with Thomas, Kruijwsijk, López and Urán leading GC charge
+No holding back at a tough edition of the six-day race with Thomas, Kruijwsijk, and López leading GC charge

 After a one-year layoff due to the COVID-19 pandemic last season, the Tour de Romandie returns on Tuesday, April 27 for six days in the hills and mountains of the French-speaking region of western Switzerland.

-The week will see a number of big names do battle, including Geraint Thomas (Ineos Grenadiers), Miguel Ángel López (Movistar), Steven Kruijwsijk (Jumbo-Visma), and Rigoberto Urán (EF Education-Nippo) among the top GC names, while Filippo Ganna Ineos Grenadiers), Peter Sagan (Bora-Hansgrohe), and Philippe Gilbert (Lotto Soudal) are also among the starters.
+The week will see a number of big names do battle, including Geraint Thomas (Ineos Grenadiers), Miguel Ángel López (Movistar), and Steven Kruijwsijk (Jumbo-Visma), while Filippo Ganna (Ineos Grenadiers), Peter Sagan (Bora-Hansgrohe), and Philippe Gilbert (Lotto Soudal) are also among the starters.

-Usually an important tune-up for the Giro d'Italia, which kicks off in Turin on May 8, this year's Tour de Romandie sees relatively few Giro contenders take the start, with the likes of Remco Evenepoel (Deceuninck-QuickStep), Mikel Landa (Bahrain Victorious), Simon Yates (Team BikeExchange) and Egan Bernal (Ineos Grenadiers) all absent.
+Once an important tune-up for the Giro d'Italia, which kicks off in Turin on May 8, this year's Tour de Romandie sees relatively few Giro contenders take the start, with many opting for the Tour of the Alps and Remco Evenepoel (Deceuninck-QuickStep), Mikel Landa (Bahrain Victorious) and Egan Bernal (Ineos Grenadiers) opting for final training rather than racing.

 However, wIth the GC men who are riding taking aim at goals later in the season, there is at least a greater chance that those present will be going all out for victory rather than holding something back with May in mind.